 \subsection{Large-scale MAgent Environment}

-The battle in the MAgent platform provided by~\cite{zheng2018magent} is chosen as our simulation environment.
-The Battle game is a Mixed-POSG scenario with two armies fighting against each other in a grid world, each empowered by a different RL algorithm.
+The \textit{Battle} scenario in the MAgent platform provided by~\citet{zheng2018magent} is chosen as the simulation environment.
+The Battle game is a general cooperative POSG scenario with two armies fighting against each other in a grid world, each empowered by a different RL algorithm.
 Each army consists of $12-256$ homogeneous agents.
-The goal of each army is to get more rewards by collaborating with teammates to destroy all the opponents.
-Agent can takes actions to either move to or attack nearby grids.
-Ideally, the agents army should learn skills such as chasing to hunt after training.
-We adopt the default reward setting: $-0.005$ for every move, $0.2$ for attacking an enemy, $5$ for killing an enemy, $-0.1$ for attacking an empty grid, and $-0.1$ for being attacked or killed.
-Since the proposed F2A2-DDPG/TD3/SAC/COMA are similar to MADDPG, they can only be run in small scale due to the global critic.
-Hence we extend F2A2 to a large-scale off-policy fully-decentralized actor-critic method, i.e. F2A2-ISAC, which is combine F2A2-SAC with IQL \cite{tan1993multi}.
+The goal of each army is to get fewer costs by collaborating with teammates to destroy all the opponents.
+The agent can take action to either move to or attack nearby grids.
+Ideally, the agent should learn skills such as chasing to hunt after training.
+The default cost setting is adopted: $0.005$ for every move, $-0.2$ for attacking an enemy, $-5$ for killing an enemy, $0.1$ for attacking an empty grid, and $0.1$ for being attacked or killed.
+Since the proposed F2A2-DDPG/TD3/SAC/COMA are similar to MADDPG, they can only be run on a small scale due to global critic.
+Hence F2A2 is extended to a large-scale off-policy fully-decentralized actor-critic method, i.e. F2A2-ISAC, which combines F2A2-SAC with IQL \citep{tan1993multi}.
 It differs from F2A2-SAC only in the input accepted by the critic.
 The former requires observations and (estimated) policies of all agents, while F2A2-ISAC only requires individual local observation and individual policy.
 Therefore, the MOA module is no longer required in F2A2-ISAC.
-Although the scale of MAgent environment is very large, the task of each agent is relatively simple, so F2A2-ISAC can achieve good results.
-The parameters in actor and critic for all agents are shared, similar to \cite{gupta2017cooperative}.
+Although the MAgent environment scale is enormous, each agent's task is relatively simple so that F2A2-ISAC can achieve good results.
+The parameters in actor and critic for all agents are shared, similar to \citep{gupta2017cooperative}.